geological-survey-of-queensland/gsq-borehole-profile/README.md

 **Fig. 1**: Basic properties of the `Borehole` class object

 It is the [Geological Survey of Queensland (GSQ)](https://www.business.qld.gov.au/industries/mining-energy-water/resources/geoscience-information/gsq)'s' profile of multiple specifications for biophysical monitoring sites, observations & measurements, sampling and geospatial features.
-This means data recorded using it can be exported in accordance with a number of well-known international and national standards thus it should be maximally interoperable.
+This means data recorded using it can be exported in accordance with a number of well-known international and national standards, thus it should be maximally interoperable.

 The specific specifications that this model profiles are:

+* [GeoSPARQL](https://www.opengeospatial.org/standards/geosparql) - an OGC standard for representing real-world features and their geometries.
+Used for many spatial objects
 * [GeoSciML](https://www.opengeospatial.org/standards/geosciml) - an [Open Geospatial Consortium](https://www.opengeospatial.org/) (OGC) standard for geoscience data representation that includes a borehole model
 * [Observations & Measurements](https://www.iso.org/standard/32574.html) - an [International Organization for Standardisation](https://www.iso.org) (ISO) model for real-world observations, measurement and features of interest
+  * O&M is profiled by this Profile's use of SOSA, see next
 * [Sensor, Observation, Sample, and Actuator (SOSA)](https://www.w3.org/TR/vocab-ssn/) - part of the [World Wide Web Consortium](https://www.w3.org/)'s Semantic Sensor Network ontology about sites, sampling, observations & sensors
-* [GeoSPARQL](https://www.opengeospatial.org/standards/geosparql) - an OGC standard for representing real-world features and their geometries.
-Used for many spatial objects

 This profile is designed to meet the needs of the [Geological Survey of Queensland]() (GSQ) and to both interoperate with other information models and profiles in use by them (such as the [GSQ Samples Profile](https://github.com/CSIRO-enviro-informatics/gsq-sample-profile) and the [GSQ Dataset Profile](https://github.com/CSIRO-enviro-informatics/gsq-dataset-profile)) and also with national (Australia) and international geoscience information models and systems.